 When you think of your skills, you usually think of your most obvious ones.
 These might be construction, child care, communication or networking.
 You tend not to even recognise your less obvious skills.
 Those are the things that work exchange can bring out in you.
 You will be helping adults learn your language by laughing and joking with them or improving a kid’s music skills by simply jamming with them.
 You are completely at your best when you are in non pressured environments and you discover things you never thought of as useful before.
-I learned this while working in an orphanage in Peru, trying so hard to control the kids I realised the only way to get them to calm down was to show them all the different hair styles I could give them.
+I learned this while volunteering at a children’s centre in Peru, trying so hard to control the kids I realised the only way to get them to calm down was to show them all the different hair styles I could give them.
 Who knew french braiding could become useful in your 20’s?

 2. You learn to ‘forget the plan’.